StevenAlexanderJohnson/T3P0/README.md

 # T3P0

-T3P0 is short for Tic Tac Toe Protocol Version 0.
+T3P0 is short for Tic-Tac-Toe Protocol Version 0.
-It's purpose is to establish an application layer protocol that allows for two computers to share the state of a Tic Tac Toe game.
+It's purpose is to establish an application layer protocol that allows for two computers to share the state of a Tic Tac Toe game using a 32 bit payload.

 ## Overview

 T3P0 uses TCP to establish communications between computers.
 Packages are sent in binary and are unsigned 32 bit integers.

-The protocol is in early development so many of the designated bits and unsigned bits are bound to change.

 ## The Protocol